Dennis A. Wicker

-Dennis Alvin Wicker (born June 14, 1952) is an American lawyer and politician from Sanford who served as a member of the North Carolina House of Representatives (1981–1993) and as the 31st Lieutenant Governor of North Carolina (1993–2001).
+Dennis Alvin Wicker (born June 14, 1952) is an American lawyer and politician who served as a member of the North Carolina House of Representatives from 1981 to 1993 and as the 31st lieutenant governor of North Carolina from 1993 to 2001.
 As lieutenant governor, he became the first statewide elected official to chair the State Board of Community Colleges, which sets policy for the state's 58-campus system.
 Wicker was also a member of the North Carolina State Board of Education and the State Board of Economic Development.

 He was an unsuccessful candidate for the Democratic Party's nomination for Governor of North Carolina in 2000, losing to North Carolina attorney general Mike Easley.

 The Dennis A. Wicker Civic Center at Central Carolina Community College was named in his honor in 1995 because of his role in securing funding for the center.

 Wicker is the leader of the Government Relations group at Nelson Mullins Riley & Scarborough, LLP.
 Wicker is a regular panelist on the television show NC Spin discussing various current issues in North Carolina politics.

 Wicker is a founding Board member of the Lee County Education Foundation, an acclaimed public-private venture dedicated to improving the quality of public education in the Lee County public schools.

 Wicker is a Shelby American collector and enthusiast.

 Wicker also sits on the board of directors at Coca-Cola Consolidated and First Bank.

 Early life

-Dennis Alvin Wicker was born on June 14, 1952 in Sanford, North Carolina, United States to J. Shelton Wicker and Clarice Burns Wicker.
+Dennis Alvin Wicker was born on June 14, 1952, in Sanford, North Carolina, United States to J. Shelton Wicker and Clarice Burns Wicker.
 His father served in the North Carolina House of Representatives, and as a boy he acted as a page in the House.
 He was educated in Lee County public schools and played football at Sanford Central High School.
 He graduated from the University of North Carolina at Chapel Hill in 1974 with a bachelor's degree in economics.
 He graduated from the Wake Forest University School of Law in 1978.
 Wicker worked as an attorney at the law firm Love and Wicker from 1979 to 1992.
 He married Alisa O'Quinn on November 6, 1982 and had three children with her: Quinn, Jackson, and Harrison.